 How Can CBD Help with Alcoholism?

-During the early phases of abstaining from alcohol, neurons become hyper-excitable or over-activated, a condition that damage and kill them.
+During the early phases of abstinence from alcohol, neurons become hyper-excitable or over-activated, a condition that damages and kills them.

 When you take CBD it will stop the craving for alcohol and suppress the negative effects of alcoholism.

-Therefore, when an alcohol-dependent person attempts to reduce or eliminate their alcohol consumption, treatments to increase the signals of cannabinoid receptors in the brain may prove to be useful, my statement to be motivated as follows:
+Therefore, when an alcohol-dependent person attempts to reduce or eliminate their alcohol consumption, treatments to increase the signals of cannabinoid receptors in the brain may prove to be useful, the motivations behind my statement are as follows:

 - Cannabinoids are likely to act as neuroprotective (nerve protecting) agents having the potential to limit hyper-excitability and therefore preventing brain cell damage.
 Therefore, Cannabinoid therapy may actively avert the brain damage that would otherwise have been caused by withdrawal;